Table of Contents

 Mitigating Unintended Consequences

-The surge in cannabis tax revenue can lead to unforeseen consequences, such as increased consumption.
+The surge in cannabis revenue can lead to unforeseen consequences, such as increased consumption.
 Mitigation strategies involve investing a portion of tax revenue in public health campaigns and addiction treatment centers.

 Challenges and Considerations